saatvik55/Eyewitness/README.md

 ## Contributions

-We are a team of three undergrad students but we welcome contributions to the Eyewitness App from developers and other interested parties.
+We are a team of four undergrad students but we welcome contributions to the Eyewitness App from developers and other interested parties.

 ## License